On the topological aspects of the theory of represented spaces: Introduction

-Essentially, by equipping a set with a representation, we arrive at a \emph{represented space} -- to some extent\footnote{The notion of a multi-representation goes beyond representations.
-However, on the one hand this seems to be a straight-forward yet cumbersome generalization, on the other hand, its usefulness has not yet been demonstrated to the satisfaction of the author.} the most general structure carrying a notion of computability that is derived from Turing machines\footnote{Algebraic computation models \cite{blum2} as abstract generalizations of register machines are a completely different thing.}.
+A very different example (communicated to the author by \name{Bauer}) is the multirepresentation $\mathalpha{\in} : \Cantor \mto \left (\mathcal{P}(\Cantor) \setminus \{\emptyset\}\right)$.
+Examples of this kind, however, are beyond the scope of the paper.} the most general structure carrying a notion of computability that is derived from Turing machines\footnote{Algebraic computation models \cite{blum2} as abstract generalizations of register machines are a completely different thing.}.
 Any represented space provides in a canonic way also function spaces and spaces of certain subsets.
 While the usefulness of these derived spaces will vary depending on the area of application, their development can be done while abstracting away from the specifics of the original represented space -- in fact, such details have traditionally obfuscated the core proof ideas.
 Closely linked to the various subset spaces, also a few properties of spaces defined in terms of computability of certain maps are studied.
 Among these, special attention shall be drawn to admissibility, which has often been advocated as a criterion for well-behaved representations in computable analysis \cite{weihrauchd, schroder}.